Gut Health And Your Skin

 Probiotics are a certain type of friendly bacteria that provide health benefits when eaten.
 They’re often taken as supplements that are supposed to help colonize your gut with good microorganisms.

-Probiotic foods include yogurt, miso (I use in my soups and to add flavor to cooked farro) kefir, sauerkraut, tempeh, pickled vegetables, and kimchi.
+Probiotic foods include yogurt, miso (I use in my soups and to add flavor to cooked vegetables and grains) kefir, sauerkraut, tempeh, pickled vegetables, and kimchi.

 The main job of probiotics, or good bacteria, is to maintain a healthy balance in your body.
 Think of it as keeping your body in neutral.